San Francisco congestion pricing: Bay Bridge congestion tolls

 The Bay Area Toll Authority reported that by October 2010 fewer users are driving during the peak hours and more vehicles are crossing the Bay Bridge before and after the 5–10 a.m. period in which the congestion toll goes into effect.
 According to a study contracted to the University of California, Berkeley, commute delays in the first six months have dropped by an average of 15 percent compared with 2009.
 When the congestion tolls were proposed, the agency expected the scheme to produce a 20 to 30 percent drop in commute traffic.
 The study also found a decrease in the number of carpools since the first fee for carpools was introduced, with a reduction of 10,800 carpoolers when figures from September 2009 and 2010 are compared.
 The UC Berkeley study also provides evidence that some people are using BART to get to work in San Francisco instead of paying the higher tolls on the Bay Bridge during rush hour.

+In April 2020, in response to the COVID-19 pandemic the Bay Area Toll Authority suspended congestion pricing on the Bay Bridge indefinitely.